 The only practical solution apparent to me is the "grand bargain"-an idea broached more than 15 years ago but now perhaps more feasible as teacher salaries stagnate and U.S. student achievement continues to lag that of other countries.
 This bargain is simple: a substantial increase in teacher salaries combined with policies that produce a significant tilt toward more effective teachers.
+Six figure salaries for highly effective teachers could realistically be the norm.
+In the long run, these could be paid for by the increased impacts on the economy.
+In the short run they could be paid for my very modest increases in student-teacher ratios.

-Teachers' unions have historically resisted such a deal, opting instead for smaller across-the-board salary increases accompanied by more teachers and staff (which has the character of a union membership campaign).
+Teachers unions have historically resisted such a deal, opting instead for smaller across-the-board salary increases accompanied by more teachers and staff (which has the character of a union membership campaign).
 Salaries have then continued to stagnate as more personnel soak up available school expenditures.
 Additionally, raises going indiscriminately to ineffective teachers likely dampen public enthusiasm for salary increases.